Skip to content

 What services do paediatric occupational therapists in Blacktown typically offer?

-Paediatric OTs in Blacktown generally support children with daily living skills, fine motor development, school readiness, and sensory needs.
-They may work on handwriting, self-care routines, play skills, and coordination.
-Some offer school consultations or home visits.
-Services vary between providers, so it's worth asking what each therapist specialises in and how they work with families.
+Paediatric OTs in Blacktown generally support children with daily living skills, fine motor development, sensory needs, school readiness, and play skills.
+Services may include one-on-one therapy, group programs, school consultations, and home visits.
+Some therapists specialise in specific areas like autism support or developmental delays.
+Services offered vary between practitioners, so it's worth asking what each provider focuses on when you contact them.

 How do I know my child needs occupational therapy?